The Zen Of Salt

 "Let there be work, bread, water, and salt for all."
 Nelson Mandela

-Salt is the single most important flavor enhancer.
-This tiny water soluble rock reduces the taste of bitterness, balances sweetness, actually expands taste buds, and just a small amount can really wake up a dish.
+Salt is the single most important flavor enhancer of them all.
+Period.
+This tiny water soluble rock reduces the taste of bitterness, balances sweetness, physically expands taste buds, and just a small amount can really wake up a dish.
 It can also aid in moisture retention during cooking and even tenderize meat (see my article on brining).
+As we know, there are also health issues associated with its overuse.
+Let's explore both the pros and cons.

 Salt is so vital to society and health that the words salt, saline, and salary have the same root, the Latin word salarium which was the money paid to a Roman soldier to buy salt.